zenmumbler/HPL1R/README.md

 Licence and Copyright
 ---------------------
-Penumbra, Penumbra: Overture and HPL are all Copyright Frictional Games, see the various licenses in the project folders.
-The base licence is GPL3 so this project falls under that as well.
+Penumbra, Penumbra: Overture and HPL are all Copyright Frictional Games.
+All code and assets included in this repo are licensed under GPL3, see the LICENSE file for details.

-The non open-sourced or free assets of the Penumbra games are not included with this project, you need a pre-existing installation of the game.
+The Penumbra games and all their assets are not included with this project, you need a pre-existing installation of the game.